fi3ework/vscode-antd-rush/README.md

 - 💬 Show documentation for Ant Design component and props
 - ⚡️ Insert method handler automatically
 - ✨ Easy to upgrade with Ant Design
-- 🌐 Support Chinese/English documentation
+- 🌐 Support Chinese and English documentation

 ## Caveat